What Does Black Tea Taste Like?

 Black tea also handles a squeeze of citrus well - lemon or orange.
 It won't make your brew overly citrusy, it will just enhance the flavors of the tea, especially during warmer summer months.

-How to brew black tea for the best taste
+How to make black tea taste good

-Over steeping the leaves can also cause bitterness, so be mindful of the time.
+Steeping the leaves too long can also cause bitterness, so be mindful of the time.
 Allow the leaves to steep for 2-3 minutes to release the color and aroma into your cup.
-The color of black tea will range from an amber orange to very dark red tea.
-You can steep black tea for another cup, but the flavor will weaken with each steep, so use a longer steep time for each subsequent cup.
+A cup of brewed black tea will range from an amber orange to a very dark red color.